 Around 90% of this number have Type 2 diabetes, and 10% have Type 1.

-Right now there are 177,000 people in Wales living with diabetes, and estimates suggest a further 70,000 people in Wales have diabetes but are either unaware or have no confirmed diagnosis.
+Estimates suggest a further 59,000 people in Wales have Type 2 diabetes, but are either unaware or have no confirmed diagnosis.

-Diabetes accounts for 10 per cent of the annual NHS Wales budget.
-This is approximately £500m a year.
-Eighty per cent of this figure is spent on managing complications, most of which could be prevented.
+Diabetes costs the NHS in Wales approximately £500m a year, 10% of its annual budget.
+80% of this is spent on managing complications, most of which could be prevented.

 State of the Nation - Wales